 The Cosmic Dance – Anand Tandava

 The dance of bliss was said to have been performed by Natraj and Goddess Shivagami(Mohini) at the thousand pillar hall in Chidambaram, as witnessed by the saints Patanjali (the snake of Vishnu in its saintly form as Patanjali) and Saint Vyaghrapada.
 There was a kind of a dance competition between the Lord and the female consort Shivagami.
 When Shiva felt that Shivagami was winning the competition as could beat him in every skillful dance movement, He dropped one of his earrings and picked it up with his feet and worn it by lifting it 180 degrees up to his ears.
-The female consort could not follow the same in effort of preserving her modesty.
+The female consort could not follow the same in an effort of preserving her modesty.
 And thus, Shiva won the competition and his one leg on the ground formed the 1000th pillar of the hall.
 The carving of this story can be seen carved atop the roof of the corridor in front of the east gate.

 The Shivaganga Tank

 Located beside the thousand pillar hall, the tank is completely accessible to the devotees.
 The legend says that the tank was not properly built initially.
-It just had a pot full of water brought from the river Ganga and mixed with the great quantity of water, milk, honey and flowers that were drained out of the temple after each ‘Abhisheka’.
-When one of the ruling kings suffered from an incurable skin disease, he was advised to take bath in this holy tank and the king was magically cured after taking bath in this holy tank.
+It just had a pot full of water brought from the river Ganga and mixed with the great quantity of water, milk, honey, and flowers that were drained out of the temple after each ‘Abhisheka’.
+When one of the ruling kings suffered from an incurable skin disease, he was advised to take a bath in this holy tank and the king was magically cured after taking a bath in this holy tank.
 Charmed by this miracle, he decided to build a proper tank for the use of the devotees.
-Till the date, the water, milk, honey and flowers after each abhisheka is drained into this tank and thus it is believed to have retained its magical powers of curing a person’s skin disease
+Till the date, the water, milk, honey, and flowers after each abhisheka is drained into this tank and thus it is believed to have retained its magical powers of curing a person’s skin disease.

 The Shivagami Temple

 This shrine is dedicated to the Shivagami Amman(Goddess) who is the consort of Natraja (Lord Shiva).
-The walls and the ceiling of the temple has different painting just as found in Ajanta Caves.
+The walls and the ceiling of the temple have different paintings just as found in Ajanta Caves.
 On the left side of the temple’s entrance, there is a small temple dedicated to Chitragupta, the assistance of the Lord of Death (Yamaraj).
 It is believed that the one who prays Chitragupta here and asks for forgiveness, he would be liberal in punishing the person for his karmas.
-(I found this story quite childish but interesting, after all what goes in just asking for forgiveness whether he really forgives or not 😉 )
+(I found this story quite childish but interesting, after all, what goes in just asking for forgiveness whether he really forgives or not 😉 )

 - It is advisable to hire a guide who would just charge 150-200 bucks.